 When it comes to steroids and what they really do to your body, many people are misinformed.
 Different from the medication you get from your doctor when you have bronchitis, anabolic steroids replicate human sex hormones, particularly testosterone, and can be highly addictive and dangerous.

 Sometimes called Juice, Roids, Gear, or Stackers, steroids are illegal except for the rare cases they are prescribed by a doctor for AIDS, cancer, or delayed puberty.
-Are you addicted to illegal drugs and looking for help?
-Call 800-654-0987 today to find it.
-It may just be the phone call that saves your life.

 How Are Steroids Taken?

 Like other illicit drugs, steroids are taken in a variety of ways.
 The two most common include orally in pill form or through injections.
 The drug is also available in gels, creams, or patches.
 While some people take steroids on a daily basis, others try to take them in ways to discourage the negative side effects.

 Although there is no research that says it works, people will try cycling, where they take the drug for a period of time then take a break before starting again, stacking, where two or more types of steroids are taken together, or pyramiding, where an individual starts with a large dose and works down to a small dose before building back up.

 Your Body on Steroids

 Taking steroids can have massive effects on the body.
 While many teenagers (2.3 percent have tried it by their senior year) take steroids to help them bulk up, it can also stunt their growth, cause kidney impairment, and liver damage.
 It also increases the teens’ risk of having a heart attack.

 For men, taking steroids can cause shrinking of the testicles, cause breast tissue growth, hair loss, and infertility.
 It also increases the risk of prostate cancer.